Dr. Dugald Seely, ND, M.Sc.

 Founder & Chief Executive Officer

 Dr. Seely completed his BSc in Chemistry at Acadia University and his Masters in cancer research at the University of Toronto.
-A 2003 graduate of the Canadian College of Naturopathic Medicine, Dr. Seely is also a Fellow of the American Board of Naturopathic Oncology (FABNO).
-As a clinician scientist, Dr. Seely has been awarded competitive grant and trainee funding from the Lotte and John Hecht Memorial Foundation, CIHR, CBCRA, the SickKids Foundation, and the Gateway for Cancer Research.
+A 2003 graduate of the Canadian College of Naturopathic Medicine, Dr. Seely is a Fellow of the American Board of Naturopathic Oncology (FABNO).
+As a clinician scientist, Dr. Seely has been awarded over 11 million dollars in competitive grant and trainee funding through CIHR, the Lotte and John Hecht Memorial Foundation, CBCRA, the SickKids Foundation, and the Gateway for Cancer Research.

-Dr. Seely serves as executive director of research & clinical epidemiology at the Canadian College of Naturopathic Medicine, is an adjunct professor with the Faculty of Medicine at the University of Ottawa, and is an affiliate investigator with the Ottawa Hospital Research Institute (OHRI), and is the president of the Oncology Association of Naturopathic Physicians (OncANP).
+Dr. Seely serves as executive director of integrative oncology research at the Canadian College of Naturopathic Medicine; adjunct professor with the Faculty of Medicine at the University of Ottawa; affiliate investigator with the Ottawa Hospital Research Institute (OHRI) and is the current president for the Oncology Association of Naturopathic Physicians (OncANP).
 In 2017 Dr. Seely was the recipient of the Dr. Rogers Prize for excellence in Complementary and Alternative Medicine.

 Dr. Gillian Flower, ND

-Dr. Gillian Flower ND is a long-term member of the OICC team.
+Dr. Gillian Flower ND is a long-term member of the clinical team at the CHI.
 She works exclusively with adults that are touched by cancer, whether by an active diagnosis, a precancerous condition, a personal history, or a family history of cancer.
 Dr. Flower focuses on the needs of each individual person, identifying their priorities and crafting an individualized treatment plan, drawing primarily from nutritional, botanical and mind-body strategies.
 She works with people receiving treatment for cancer with an aim to supporting the whole person and mitigating side effects.

 Dr. Flower is an alumna of both the University of Toronto and the Canadian College of Naturopathic Medicine (CCNM).
 Upon graduation from CCNM, she was honoured with the prestigious Joyce Vanderburgh Scholarship for most outstanding clinical performance and patient interaction.